dwyl/image-classifier/README.md

 - we extract the captioning label from the result of the image captioning model.
   This code is the same as it was before.
-- afterwards we get the label
-  and **feed it into the embedding model**.
+- afterwards, we get the label and **feed it into the embedding model**.
 - the embedding model yields the embedding,
   _we normalize it_ and **check if the `sha1` code of the image is already being used**.